jrdalino/microservice-architecture-devsecops/README.md

 # ************************************************************

-## Module 3: Install Kubernetes Tools and Launch EKS using EKCTL
+## Step 3: Install Kubernetes Tools and Launch EKS using EKCTL
 - https://github.com/jrdalino/aws-eks-eksctl
 - Example on how to install single-node master Kubernetes cluster  https://github.com/jrdalino/single-master-kubernetes-cluster
 - Example on how to install a multi-node master Kubernetes cluster using kops https://github.com/jrdalino/multi-master-kubernetes-cluster-kops

 # ************************************************************

-## Module 4: Deploy Backend MicroService to EKS
+## Step 4: Deploy Backend MicroService to EKS
 - containerized with Docker and Kubernetes for the orchestration

 ### Step 4.1: Create our deployment.yaml file